vzaccaria/procjs/README.md

 # Introduction

-This package provides some command-line utilities:
+This package provides some command-line utilities for inspecting processes' status on a server:

 * `jsps`: wrapper for the `ps` utility that produces a `json` array with processes' info.
 It is based on [Mike Grundy's `awkward` script](https://github.com/mgrundy/awkward).